 If not, you can just click the Enter Recovery Mode option and wait a while until it's in this state.
 And then do the same operation to exit the mode.

-Part 4.
-How to Fix iPad Stuck in Recovery Mode without iTunes
+Method 4.
+Fix iPad Stuck in Recovery Mode without iTunes

 If the above methods are not working and also you don't want any data loss, you can still use TunesKit iOS System Recovery to help you fix iPad stuck in recovery mode without iTunes and without data loss.
 As we said before, TunesKit is a professional iOS repair tool, so it is also capable of repairing such stuck problem.
 With advanced technologies adopted in this program, you can get the highest successful recovery rate.
 Now just follow the simple step-by-step guide below to fix it right now.